 The Silhouette Alta will use PLA filaments — a very common plastic that is derived from renewable sources, is biodegradable and relatively cheap to buy.

-There are currently 7 different color 500 gram PLA filaments available to preorder on Swing Design for $14.99:
+There are currently 7 different color 500 gram PLA filaments available to order on Swing Design for $14.99:

 There are two separate steps when it comes to 3D printing, much like with craft cutting: 3D modeling and the printing process itself.

 The 3D modeling stage of 3D printing is the design part of the process and will take place in specialist software — just like Silhouette Studio.

 With the Silhouette Alta, you’ll be given access to Silhouette 3D.

 We haven’t seen exactly what’s on offer with Silhouette 3D, but we imagine that it will allow you to either create your design from scratch within the software, or you’ll be able to download pre-existing virtual models from Silhouette themselves.